-- Any personal information the candidate wishes to disclose, such as (but not limited to) cultural background, Indigenous heritage, neurodiversity or other diversity information.
-(Word limit: 200) - The proposer may also provide additional comments.
+- Any personal information the candidate wishes to disclose, such as (but not limited to): 'cultural background, Indigenous heritage, carer responsibilities (past or present that have impacted your career), neurodiversity, or other diversity information'.
+(Up to 200 words) - The proposer may also provide additional comments on the nomination.
+(Up to 200 words) - The proposer is also asked: 'Based on the candidate's response, and your knowledge of the candidate, do you consider this candidate to have a diverse background?'

-B. OPPORTUNITY TO DEMONSTRATE SCIENTIFIC EXCELLENCE
+SECTION 2: OPPORTUNITY TO DEMONSTRATE SCIENTIFIC EXCELLENCE

 Achievement will be judged relative to opportunity.
-An assessment of a candidate's opportunity to demonstrate scientific excellence will take into-account the factors below, based on the Research Opportunity and Performance Evidence (ROPE) guidelines of the Australian Research Council (including time since PhD).
+An assessment of a candidate's opportunity to demonstrate scientific excellence will take into account the factors below, based on the Research Opportunity and Performance Evidence (ROPE) guidelines of the Australian Research Council (including years since PhD).